Tominapa/CoordinatedSupplyChains.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://tominapa.github.io/CoordinatedSupplyChains.jl/dev)

-Documentation includes an overview of the software, instructions for setting up the required data files, and guides that will help you get stared.
+Documentation includes an overview of the software, instructions for setting up the required data files, and guides that will help you get started.

 ## Citing